kerberos-io/cloud/README.md

 ## Cert manager

-We rely on cert-manager and letsencrypt for generating all the certificates we'll need for the Kerberos Hub web interface, Kerberos Hub api and the Vernemq broker (WSS/TLS).

-As a best practice we will install all the dependencies in their own namespace.
-Let's start by creating a separate namespace for cert-manager.
+We use cert-manager and Let's Encrypt to generate the necessary certificates for the Hub application and it's depending components.
+As a best practice, we will install each dependency in its own namespace.
+Let's begin by creating a dedicated namespace for cert-manager.

     kubectl create namespace cert-manager

-Install the cert-manager helm chart into that namespace.
+Install the cert-manager Helm chart into the `cert-manager` namespace.

     helm install cert-manager jetstack/cert-manager --namespace cert-manager --set installCRDs=true

-If you already have the CRDs install you could get rid of `--set installCRDs=true`.
+If you already have the CRDs installed, you can omit the `--set installCRDs=true` flag.

-Next we will install a cluster issuer that will make the HTTP01 challenges, this is needed for resolving the certificates of both Kerberos Hub web interface and api.
+Next, we will install a cluster issuer to handle HTTP01 challenges.
+This is necessary for resolving the certificates for both the Kerberos Hub web interface and API.

     kubectl apply -f cert-manager/cluster-issuer.yaml

 ## Message broker or queue

-To integrate, scale and make Kerberos Hub more resilient the Kerberos Hub pipeline is using a message broker (or queue) to provide a resilient message flow.
-The message broker integrates the different micro services you'll find in Kerberos Hub, and allow you to scale specific services independently.
-As of now we suppor two main messages brokers: RabbitMQ and Kafka.
-Depending on your current solution landscape and/or skills you might prefer one over the other.
+To enhance integration, scalability, and resilience, the Hub pipeline utilizes a message broker to ensure a robust message flow.
+The message broker integrates various microservices within Hub, allowing you to scale specific microservices independently.
+Currently, we support two primary message brokers: RabbitMQ and Kafka.
+Depending on your existing infrastructure and expertise, you may prefer one over the other.

 ### RabbitMQ (preferred)

-RabbitMQ is the preferred message broker, as it's easy to setup, scale and comes with high availability out of the box.
-RabbitMQ will distribute messages to the different consumer (microservices).
-Instead of self-hosting a RabbitMQ (as shown below), you might also use a RabbitMQ hosted on a cloud provider like (AWS, GCP, Azure, etc).
-We support both AMQP and AMQPS.
+RabbitMQ is the preferred message broker due to its ease of setup, scalability, and built-in high availability.
+RabbitMQ efficiently distributes messages to various consumers, such as microservices.
+You can choose to self-host RabbitMQ as shown below, or use a managed RabbitMQ service provided by cloud providers like Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure.
+Both Advanced Message Queuing Protocol (AMQP) and AMQP Secure (AMQPS) protocols are supported.
+RabbitMQ serves as an orchestrator for the Hub pipeline, creating multiple queues linked to various microservices.

-As a best practice let's create another namespace.
+As a best practice, let's create a separate namespace for rabbitmq.

     kubectl create namespace rabbitmq

-Before installing [the RabbitMQ helm chart,](https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq) make sure to have a look at the `rabbitmq/values.yaml` file.
-This includes different variables such as `username`, `password`, `replicaCount` and more.
-Change those settings for your own preference or usecase.
+Before installing the [RabbitMQ Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq), review the `rabbitmq/values.yaml` file.
+This file contains various configuration options such as `username`, `password`, and `replicaCount`.
+Adjust these settings according to your preferences and use case.

     helm install rabbitmq bitnami/rabbitmq -n rabbitmq -f rabbitmq/values.yaml --version 11.12.0

-You might need to add a few CRD's.
-If you see following error, `unable to recognize "": no matches for kind "ServiceMonitor" in version "monitoring.coreos.com/v1`.
+You might need to add a few CRDs.
+If you see the following error: `unable to recognize "": no matches for kind "ServiceMonitor" in version "monitoring.coreos.com/v1`, you need to install the Prometheus operator CRDs.
+To install the Prometheus operator CRDs, run the following command:

     kubectl create -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/master/bundle.yaml

-### or Kafka
+### Kafka

-Kafka is used for the Kerberos Pipeline, this is the place where microservices are executed in parallel and/or sequentially.
-These microservices will receive events from a Kafka topic and then process the recording, and it's metadata.
-Results are injected back into Kafka and passed on to the following microservices.
-Microservices are independently horizontal scalable through replicas, this means that you can distribute your workload across your nodes if a specific microservice requires that.
+Kafka is also an option but RabbitMQ is preferred.
+It behaves the same as RabbitMQ, consuming messages from a queue, or a topic in the case of Kafka.
+Kafka is integral to the Hub pipeline, where microservices operate in parallel and/or sequentially.
+These microservices consume events from a Kafka topic, process the recordings and their metadata, and then produce results back into Kafka for subsequent microservices.
+Each microservice can scale horizontally through replicas, allowing you to distribute workloads across nodes as needed.

 As a best practice let's create another namespace.